z-montgomery/Zach.Montgomery.Academic/content/home/conferences.md

 +++

-The Beast and the Whore: Ethnographic Approaches in Esoteric Studies
+*The Beast and the Whore: Ethnographic Approaches in Esoteric Studies\\
+_Women's and Gender Studies Graduate Student Conference_